Tech

 Photo of Olga Kepa, MuleSoft Developer Written by Olga Kepa, MuleSoft Developer, Aug 1, 2024

-It’s been some time since my last blog on Anypoint Code Builder, so today I'll be guiding you through the most recent changes that have been made to it.
+It’s been some time since my last blog on Anypoint Code Builder, so today, I'll guide you through its most recent changes.
 The latest release was in June, and to say it was a big one is an understatement!

-Here is a list of things that were included in the latest release:
+Here is a list of updates and changes included in the latest release:

-For today, I'll walk you through the first four features - stay tuned, because I'll be covering the rest in part two.
+Today, I'll walk you through the first four features, covering the rest in part two.
+So stay tuned.

 DataWeave Expression Builder

 It is now possible to build expressions using DataWeave using UI, for the components that accept expressions (fx fields).
-The feature provide panels for:
+The feature provides panels for:

 • Data – to select a value,